Federal Work-Study Program

-The financial aid offer lists the maximum amount you are allowed to earn in your work-study job.
+The financial aid offer lists the maximum amount you are allowed to earn in your work-study position.
 You cannot earn more than the offer amount during an academic year.

-Most students can earn their award amount by working 10 – 15 hours per week, if they begin working in August.
+Most students can earn their offer amount by working 10 – 15 hours per week, if they begin working in August.
 The maximum allotted hours generally are 20 hours per week.
 If there is an additional need, and we have additional funds, you may request an increase in your work-study offer.
 If you receive a new scholarship or grant, your work-study offer may have to be reduced or canceled.
 If you request student loans after your offer amount has been determined, this can reduce or cancel your offer in the FWS Program.

 Students are paid on the 15th of each month.
 All time sheets are submitted via WebAdvisor on the last day of the month by 12:00 p.m., unless otherwise requested by the Work-Study Coordinator.
 All time should be accurate and reviewed by the supervisor.
-Any time sheet that is not signed will not be processed for payment.
-It is the responsibility of the student to ensure that time sheets are turned in on time with correct signatures.

 ** Work-Study Students: Time sheets are due via WebAdvisor by 12:00 p.m. on the last day of the month, unless otherwise specified.
 If your time sheet is not received on time, your direct deposit will be delayed until the following month.

 Confidentiality - All students will need to sign an Information Security Agreement.
 Any breach of confidentiality or attempt to alter documents in any way will result in dismissal from the Work-study Program.
 The Family Educational Rights and Privacy Act of 1974 is a federal law that institutions enforce and abide by to maintain the confidentiality of a student’s record.
 Student workers should direct inquiries regarding another student’s information to the supervisor.